The dating contest sees 24 single women compete to win the affections of one hunky eligible bachelor.

 The publication suggests bosses see the show as a competitor to Love Island, which has smashed ratings records for ITV2.

-It could also serve as a partial replacement for Big Brother, which is thought to be facing cancellation.
+It could also serve as a partial replacement for Big Brother, which has been given the axe.

 While The Bachelor has struggled to break through in the UK, it has been a hit around the world.